 Deployment and API Key Security

 Gunbot runs entirely on the user’s hardware.
-Whether you choose a home computer or a low-cost VPS, the bot keeps your exchange API secret on that machine alone.
-This setup eliminates third-party custody risks and makes it easy to comply with stricter firewall or corporate-network rules.
+Whether you choose a home computer or a low-cost VPS, the bot keeps your exchange API secret on that machine.
+This avoids third-party custody and can fit stricter firewall or corporate-network rules.

-Coygo also stores keys locally, so neither company has access to your private credentials.
+Coygo also stores keys locally.
 The difference is continuous operation: Gunbot is designed for 24 / 7 unattended trading, while Coygo’s arbitrage scanner stops when your computer sleeps or shuts down.

-Bottom line: Both protect the API secret by keeping it local, but Gunbot offers more flexibility in where and how long it runs.
+Bottom line: Both keep API secrets local, but Gunbot offers more flexibility in where and how long it runs.

 Pricing: One-Off vs. Subscription

-• Gunbot Standard costs USD 59 for life and includes core features plus updates.
-Higher tiers unlock built-in backtesting, advanced futures modules, and professional support but still follow the one-time model.
+- Gunbot Standard costs USD 59 for life and includes core features plus updates.
+Higher tiers unlock built-in backtesting, advanced futures modules, and professional support while keeping the one-time model.

-A trader running Gunbot for just four months will spend less than the cheapest Coygo plan over the same period.
-After the break-even point, Gunbot users effectively trade for free while Coygo subscribers keep paying.
+A trader running Gunbot for four months will spend less than the cheapest Coygo plan over the same period.
+After the break-even point, Gunbot users stop paying while Coygo subscribers continue monthly fees.

 Strategy Depth and Automation